How to Retire: Must-Know Steps to Prepare for Life After Work

 However, the longer you wait to start collecting, the higher your monthly benefit will be.
 In fact, because of delayed retirement credits, age 70 is the best time to retire if your goal is to maximize your benefits.
 If your full retirement age is 67 and you wait until age 70 to claim, you can boost your entitlement by 24 percent.
 (There is no advantage to delaying beyond age 70, however.)
 Remember: The benefit amount you first receive becomes the baseline for the amount you will get for the remainder of your lifetime.

 Working on a part-time basis can go a long way toward sustaining a more comfortable retirement.
-And it's a very common phenomenon: More than two-thirds of retirees work at part-time jobs in the first couple of years after leaving the full-time workforce.5 Think about continuing in your current field as a consultant or advisor, or taking on a completely new role that allows you to leverage your skill set or try something different.
+And it's a very common phenomenon: More than two-thirds of retirees work at part-time jobs in the first couple of years after leaving the full-time workforce.
+Think about continuing in your current field as a consultant or advisor, or taking on a completely new role that lets you leverage your skill set or try something different.
 (Just keep in mind that if you are also collecting Social Security benefits and have not reached your full retirement age, your benefits will be reduced if your employment income exceeds a certain amount.)

 Get a tenant or roommate.

 If you own your home, renting out space in it can be a good way to cut your costs and free up some cash for your retirement.
 This type of arrangement can work well if you have an unused bedroom that once belonged to a child or a separate area like a basement suite.
 Whether you approach a friend or advertise to the wider public, it's wise to create a written rental agreement that stipulates the amount of rent that will be paid each month, what's included in the price (i.e., utilities, parking, etc.), and what your ground rules are regarding pets, smoking, and other issues.
-Websites like Senior Homeshares and Golden Girls Network can help older adults connect with potential housemates.
+Websites like Senior Homeshares and Silvernest can help older adults connect with potential housemates.

 Look into a reverse mortgage.